-With clinical faculty supervising, students prepare for each aspect of their cases, from interviewing clients and witnesses to negotiating with opposing counsel, drafting pleadings, conducting trials, and handling a wide variety of legal transactions.
-Michigan Law's clinical education provides a unique opportunity for training students on how to think critically and strategically about legal issues while providing experience honing skills in legal communications, client relations, transactions, negotiation and mediation, professional responsibility, litigation, advocacy, and management.
+With clinical faculty as supervisors, students prepare for each aspect of their cases, from interviewing clients and witnesses to negotiating with opposing counsel, drafting pleadings, conducting trials, and handling a wide variety of legal transactions.
+Michigan Law's clinical education provides a unique opportunity for training students to think critically and strategically about all aspects of client representation and practice by providing hands-on experience in all the core competencies of the practice of law.

 The growth of Michigan Law's clinics and the important pedagogical role of clinical education are reflected in the Law School's new academic building, South Hall, which opened in 2012.
 The building features suites for the clinical programs, enabling faculty and students to meet with clients in a professional, business-style setting.
 Michigan Law's clinical offerings, combined with our legal practice curriculum and breadth of practice-based coursework such as seminars and simulation courses, compose a rich portfolio of essential learning opportunities for Michigan students.